 Deer Hunting Clothing

 I remember being cold a lot while deer hunting when I was a kid.
-Today, I have better gear and know-how to dress to be comfortable in any weather.
+Today, I have better gear and I know how to dress to be comfortable in any weather.
 I like to dress in layers that allow me to add and remove clothing based on activity level.
 For the outer layer, I like to have have a couple of different jacket and parka options for varying temps.
 Here’s some examples to consider for your Base, Mid and Outer Layer.

 - LL Bean Wool Maine Guide shirt and pant, (you can’t beat wool)

 - Filson Belt and suspenders